neondatabase/website/content/docs/guides/auth-clerk.md

 ### Create a Clerk application

-1. Log in to your Clerk account and navigate to the [Dashboard](https://dashboard.clerk.dev/).
-From the left sidebar, select `Create Application` to create a new app.
+1. Log in to the [Clerk Dashboard](https://dashboard.clerk.com/).
+Select `Create Application` to create a new app.
 2. In the dialog that appears, provide a name for your application and a few sign-in options.
 For this tutorial, we'll use `Email`, `Google` and `GitHub` as allowed sign-in methods.

 ### Retrieve your API keys

-From the sidebar, click on **Developers > API Keys** to find your API keys, needed to authenticate your application with Clerk.
+From the `Configure` tab, click on **API Keys** to find your API keys, needed to authenticate your application with Clerk.
 Select the `Next.js` option to get them as environment variables for your Next.js project.
 It should look similar to this:

 ```bash
 NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=**************